rycks/dolibarr-stubs/README.md

-# Dolibarr Stubs
+# Dolibarr Stubs Tools (extractor)

 [Packagist](https://packagist.org/packages/caprel/dolibarr-stubs)

-This package provides stub declarations for [Dolibarr](https://dolibarr.org/) functions, classes and interfaces.
+This package provides tools to extracts stub for [Dolibarr](https://dolibarr.org/) functions, classes and interfaces.

+All of stubs (results) are available on a dedicated repository, all versions of dolibarr since dolibarr-10.0 are concerned ! [dolibarr-stubs-all]https://github.com/rycks/dolibarr-stubs-all

 These stubs can help plugin and theme developers leverage IDE completion and static analysis tools like [PHPStan](https://github.com/phpstan/phpstan).